abhiiyer/ERA1/Session-10/README.md

 - Random Crop: Randomly crops the image to a smaller size while preserving the aspect ratio.
 - Random Horizontal Flip: Randomly flips the image horizontally.
 - Normalization: Normalizes the image by subtracting the mean and dividing by the standard deviation of the dataset.

+Additionally, a custom `Cutout` transform is applied, which randomly cuts out a square region from the images.
+This technique encourages the model to focus on smaller local features and improves its robustness to occlusions.

+## Learning Rate Finder

+The learning rate (LR) finder is a technique used to determine an optimal learning rate for training a neural network.
+It helps identify the learning rate range where the model achieves the fastest convergence and the lowest loss.
+Here are some pros and cons of using the LR Finder:

+Pros:
+- Allows for efficient exploration of a wide range of learning rates.
+- Helps find an initial learning rate that can speed up the training process.
+- Provides insights into the behavior of the model by visualizing the loss versus learning rate curve.

+Cons:
+- The LR Finder may not always converge to the global minimum, but it can still provide a good starting point for training.
+- It requires an additional pass over the training data, which increases the training time.
+- The optimal learning rate found by the LR Finder may vary depending on the model architecture, dataset, and optimization algorithm.

+In this code, the LR Finder is used to determine the learning rate range for training the ResNet model.
+The `LRFinder` class from the `torch_lr_finder` package is utilized.
+The LR Finder iterates through the training data while gradually increasing the learning rate and records the corresponding losses.
+The learning rate range is then visualized using a plot.

 ## Model Parameters & Receptive Field